 Sexual violence is an umbrella term that describes any unwanted action carried out through sexual means or by targeting sexuality.

-Sexual violence and misconduct includes, but is not limited to:
+Sexual violence includes, but is not limited to:

 - Sexual assault, sexual abuse, sexual harassment, and sexualized stalking.